AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 His glare grew intense, and I shrank beneath it.
 He didn't raise his hand but I felt the nudge in my head that said he would if he could.
 If there weren't cameras watching.
 "Git!"
 He said.
 And I scrambled away from him.

 My heart was racing as I lay on my bed thinking about you.
 Thinking about what we did and why.
+What happens now.
+I know you are real.
+I know your name.
+My nightmares still take me every night.
+Can I protect us both from my people - from the Venatori.
+Or now that I know will they hunt you?
+I don't have

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxMjQxODMyOCwtMTUxNzE1NTI1MSwyMD
+eyJoaXN0b3J5IjpbMTAxNTkwNzU5LDE2MTI0MTgzMjgsLTE1MT
-cyNzIyMDY3LC05NjgyMTM1XX0=
+cxNTUyNTEsMjA3MjcyMjA2NywtOTY4MjEzNV19
 -->